Willkommen auf den Seiten des Auswärtigen Amts

 - account statements (own) from the last 6 months

-From 1 January 2021, the presumed annual requirement that must be paid into the blocked account when applying for a visa amounts to 10,332 euros.
-This increased amount applies to all visa applications submitted from 1 November 2020.
+From 1 January 2023, the presumed annual requirement that must be paid into the blocked account when applying for a visa amounts to 11,208 euros.
+The amount of 934 euros will be applicable to visa applications starting from 1 October 2022.“

 Nationals of the Republic of Korea, Japan, Australia, Canada, Israel, New Zealand and the US should open the account immediately after arriving in Germany, if travelling without a visa.